daiearth22/test/customer-success/using-salesforce-within-customer-success/index.html.md

 #### Linking EBR's to Opportunities:
 * Although all EBR's can be associated to an Opportunity, not all EBR's necessarily need to be associated to an opportunity.
 Only the four latest EBR's should be related to an upcoming opportunity.

-For example, If there is an upcoming opportunity in Q4 2019 then the only EBR's that should be related to this Opportunity should be the following EBR's, Q1-2019-EBR, Q2-2019-EBR, Q3-2019-EBR & Q4-2019-EBR (Assuming that the Q4 EBR took place before the opportunity close date/index.html.md).
+For example, If there is an upcoming opportunity in Q4 2019 then the only EBR's that should be related to this Opportunity should be the following EBR's, Q1-2019-EBR, Q2-2019-EBR, Q3-2019-EBR & Q4-2019-EBR (Assuming that the Q4 EBR took place before the opportunity close date).

 * To link an Opportunity to and EBR use the "New EBR-Opportunity Associations" Button that is located above the "EBR-Opportunity Associations" related list.
 This is done on either the Opportunity you would like to associate the EBR with, or the EBR that you want to associate with the Opportunity.

 Scroll down to find the "EBR-Opportunity Associations" related list on the layout and click on "New EBR-Opportunity Associations" Button.
 From there, search and select the appropriate Opportunity and EBR that need to be associated with one another and save the record.

-### Statement of Work (SOW/index.html.md) objects
+### Statement of Work (SOW) objects

 SOW objects in Salesforce are used to track the progress of our SOW's that are agreed upon with our customers.
 These SOW's describe the professional services that Gitlab will deliver to our client.
 As this is related to a billable service that we are extending to our clients all SOW's must be related to an appropriate Opportunity and an Account.

-The Opportunity that each SOW is associated with will contain information relevant to the Opportunity (Amount, IACV etc./index.html.md) while the SOW itself will house notes, details and monitor the progress of the SOW (Go Live Date, Kick Off Date etc./index.html.md).
+The Opportunity that each SOW is associated with will contain information relevant to the Opportunity (Amount, IACV etc.) while the SOW itself will house notes, details and monitor the progress of the SOW (Go Live Date, Kick Off Date etc.).
 If a client would like to move forward with many professional services at once then all of these services would be encapsulated and related through one Opportunity and one SOW.

 If an existing client, who previously purchased professional services from Gitlab, would like to purchase addition professional services than a new Opportunity and SOW would be created in Salesforce.
-Review our section in the [handbook](https://github.com/daijapan/test/tree/master/sales/#when-to-create-an-opportunity/index.html.md) about creating new opportunities if you have any questions around the Opportunity creation process.
+Review our section in the [handbook](https://github.com/daijapan/test/tree/master/sales/#when-to-create-an-opportunity) about creating new opportunities if you have any questions around the Opportunity creation process.

 In order to track the contacts that are associated with a SOW, we utilize the SOW-Contact Association list.
 This can be accessed by navigating to the SOW page layout and locating the SOW-Contact Association related list.
 From there you can create a new association by looking up the contact that is associated with this SOW.
 Multiple contacts can be associated with a single SOW.